SumoLogic/sumologic-otel-collector/docs/Configuration.md

       exporters: [sumologic]
 ```

-See [Receivers](#receivers) section for sending data from other sources including Fluentd/Fluent Bit, syslog and others.
+See [Receivers](#receivers) section for details of the Filelog receiver
+and for sending data from other sources including Fluentd/Fluent Bit, syslog and others.

 ### Basic configuration for metrics